 🕯 Did you know there's a @Magento plugin for @phpstorm?
 And that it's open source and developed in collaboration with help from community leaders like @VitaliiBoiko1 ?
 Check it out ➡️ https://t.co/ar9mynghbY— Magento Community Engineering Team (@MagentoEngCom) March 11, 2020

 Follow the project on Github as well as share your ideas and dreams about how IDE can help us to do our work more efficiently.

 In 2.4, Magento made a big step toward using composition by removing inheritance in controller architecture.

 Abstract classes like Magento\Framework\App\Action\Action and Magento\Backend\App\AbstractAction will be marked as deprecated.
 It will be enough to create a plain PHP class that implements HTTP action interfaces (like HttpGetActionInterface) to get your controller working.
 The changes will bring performance improvements and make it easier to test controllers.

 We know much was provided in this latest Atwix MageNews.
 We also know this moment in time is murky and seemingly unstable, to say the least.
-Please reach out if you need to discuss these notes or just have a Magento related question.
+Feel free to chat with Atwix team regarding the maintenance of your Magento store to make it perform at it’s best.
 We are very happy to actively listen to you and provide any recommendations or guidance we can.
 Lastly, be sure to subscribe to our Atwix blog to make sure you receive upcoming posts.

 Stay safe and healthy!